clicknium/clicknium-docs/doc/concepts/locator.md

 A locator is a way to identify elements on a web page or desktop app.

 # Overview
-Identification of the correct GUI element on a web page is pre-requisite for creating any successful automation script.
-It is where locators come into the picture.
+Identification of the correct GUI element on a web page is pre-requisite for creating any successful automation script, where locators come into the picture.
 Locators are one of the essential components of Clicknium infrastructure, which help Clicknium scripts in uniquely identifying the UI elements(such as text box, button, etc.).
-The way to get a locator for a specific UI element is the key experience for automation framwork.
-Before Clicknium, you have to learn some web essential knowledge, such as XPath.
+The way to get a locator for a specific UI element is the key experience of automation framework.
+Before using Clicknium, you have to learn some web essential knowledge, such as XPath.
 Clicknium provides Clicknum Recorder to help you get a locator by just clicking the elements.

 # How to use
 So, how do we get the values of these locators?
-And how to use the same in the automation framework?
+And how to use the same locator in the automation framework?

 ## Get a locator
 Clicknium provides Clicknium Recorder to get UI locators.
-- Make sure that [Clicknium Python package](./../references/python/python.md), [VS code extention](/concepts/vscode/vscode.md), [Chrome extension](/concepts//extensions/chromeextension.md) installed.
+- Make sure that [Clicknium Python package](./../references/python/python.md), [VS code extention](/concepts/vscode/vscode.md), [Chrome extension](/concepts//extensions/chromeextension.md) is installed.
-- Open a Python file via VS code.
+- Open a Python file in VS code.
-- Use Recorder to capture locators(`Ctrl + Click`).
+- Capture locators with Clicknium Recorder(`Ctrl + Click`).

 ![show locator](./../img/showlocator.gif)

 ## Use locator in Python Code
 Clicknium provides intellgent auto-complete experience.
 You can find the exsiting locators captured by Clicknium Recorder in VS Code.
-Use the `locator` class under the Clicknium package.
-You can reference Locator by `Locator.{localorStoreName}.{folderName}.{LocatorName}`  Operate locators via Python code, run and waiting for a miracle to happen.
+Select the locator class under the Clicknium package and reference Locator by `Locator.{localorStoreName}.{folderName}.{LocatorName}`  Operate locators via Python code, run and waiting for a miracle.

 ![use locator](./../img/uselocator.gif)

-# Locator Type

-## Locator Supported Operation
+## Operations Supported by the Locators

   ![edit locator](../img/vscode-project-locator-menu.png)